 All the mortgage loans are secured by first liens on the related property and approximately 99% are insured or credit enhanced by the Federal Housing Administration (FHA), Maryland Housing Fund (MHF), Federal Home Loan Mortgage Corporation (Freddie Mac), Federal National Mortgage Association (FNMA) or GNMA.
-As of June 30, 2014 and 2013, interest rates on such loans range from 0.875% to 7.85% and 0.85% to 7.85%, respectively, with remaining loan terms ranging from 5 months to 40 years and 3 months to 40 years, respectively.
-For the years ended June 30, 2014 and 2013, an allowance for loan losses in the amounts of \$37 and \$43, respectively, has been established for uninsured loans.
+As of June 30, 2015 and 2014, interest rates on such loans range from 0.75% to 7.85% and 0.875% to 7.85%, respectively, with remaining loan terms ranging from 1 month to 40 years and 5 months to 40 years, respectively.
+For the years ended June 30, 2015 and 2014, an allowance for loan losses in the amount of \$37 has been established for uninsured loans.